 Pain from the knee, pelvis or back: A person may feel pain from other areas of the body in the hip.
 For example, pain in the back caused by pressure on a nerve there can also occur in the hip.

 Dr. Clint Morris understands the frustration of living with hip pain and the fear that accompanies it.
 Often, most put off calling to schedule an appointment with an Orthopedic surgeon because they think the only other option is surgery, since they have already gone through traditional treatments with their primary physician… Physical therapy, injections and/or prescription drugs.
 Dr. Morris encourages his patients to communicate their needs as detailed as they can, trusting that together, you and Dr. Morris will work as a team to come up with the best treatment option for your condition.
-As one of the top board certified Orthopaedic and Sports Medicine surgeons in the Texas Hill Country, you can rest assure that Dr. Morris is fully committed to addressing your knee pain and getting you back to doing the things you love.
+As one of the top board certified Orthopaedic and Sports Medicine surgeons in the Texas Hill Country, you can rest assure that Dr. Morris is fully committed to addressing your hip pain and getting you back to doing the things you love.

 To schedule an appointment with Dr. Clint Morris or for more information about his services, please visit us here or contact us at our Kerrville location (830) 895-4466.